Last updated: 2026-04-20

 Should You Buy the 2020 Honda Pilot?

-Its complaint rate (34.8 per 10k sold) is above the SUV segment average of 18.2.
+Its complaint rate of 34.8 per 10,000 vehicles sold runs above the SUV segment average of 21.2.
 The most common reports involve electrical system (186).

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (186).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (186).
+An extended warranty is worth pricing out.

 Compared to the 2021 Honda Pilot, which scored 3 points higher.
 See also the 2019 Honda Pilot for an earlier comparison.